mrknmc/edi-notes/os.md

 In a virtual memory system, OS needs to decide what to page in and out

- - minimise the number of _page faults_: avoid paging out pages that will be needed
+ - __minimise the number of page faults__: avoid paging out pages that will be needed
- - minimise disk I/O: avoid _reclaiming_ dirty pages
+ - __minimise disk I/O__: avoid _reclaiming_ dirty pages

 __Fetch Policies__

 When should a page be brought into main memory from disk?

- - demand paging: when referenced - locality principle suggests this should work well after an initial burst of activity
+ - __demand paging__: when referenced - locality principle suggests this should work well after an initial burst of activity
- - pre-paging: try to bring in pages ahead of demand, exploiting characteristics of disk to improve efficiency
+ - __pre-paging__: try to bring in pages ahead of demand, exploiting characteristics of disk to improve efficiency
      + not shown to be effective
      + used little, if at all
      + few years ago it became a live issue again with a study suggesting it could be useful now